I Would Rather Walk With You Participants

 Recording tips: Record each song in a new recording.
 Ensure each recording is slated with a description.
 E.g. ‘Pop Goes the Weasel’.
 Phone placement can vary: 2-3 inches from your mouth, one metre away, or two metres away.
 It would be good to have variety.
 You might want to fashion a ‘pop-shield’ if you can hear air blowing into the microphone.
 Listen back through headphones to check the volume, and make another take if necessary, or to provide variety.

-Here's a Prisoner We Have Got
+Here's A Prisoner We Have Got

 This song originates from the 1800s or earlier.
 The lyrics are edited to compliment Fort Burgoyne’s history, when in WW1 conscientious objectors were imprisoned there.
 A haypenny is a halfpenny, a coin that was used during WW1.